lafriedel/100-days-of-code/log.md

 **Today's Progress**: I finished Lambda School lesson 08 homework and started working on lesson 09.
 The lessons involve Javascript classes and callback functions.

 **Thoughts**: Callbacks are starting to make a bit more sense to me now.
 The complicated ones still feel pretty abstract to me, but I think writing out Feynman prompts on these terms will help as well.

+### R1D94: 4/23/18

+**Today's Progress**: I finished lesson 09 of the Lambda School homework (callback functions) and I began looking at lesson 10.
+Lessons 10-12 include closure and recursion.

+**Thoughts**: Slowly, slowly, callback functions are making more sense.
+I coded early in the morning for the first time in a while and I think that really helped with my problem solving.
+I do think my mind is best suited for coding in the mornings.